section-engineering-education/engineering-education/articles/assembly-part-2/index.md

   - url: /engineering-education/assembly-part-2/hero.jpg
     alt: computer image asm example
 ---
-In the first part, we talked about the basics of Assembly.
+In the [first part of this series](/engineering-education/assembly-part-1/), we talked about the basics of Assembly.
 Now, we want to write a couple of programs.
 In this article, we'll try to do "Hello, World!" and a Fibonacci program.
 <!--more-->

-### Assembly Part 2: Let's Write Assembly!

 **NOTE:** Unlike the first part, this part will only work on the Linux operating system.
 A virtual machine or WSL should also be able to run this.

 ### System Calls
 Before we get started, there's something we have to talk about.
 We wrote an infinite loop in the first tutorial, but we want to write a program that ends now.
 But we can't just go to the end of the program.
 We want to end *gracefully*.

 In Linux, you do this using a "system call".
 For our purposes, all of our system calls will tell the operating system to do something, such as printing to the console or exiting the program.
 To do a system interrupt, we use the `int 0x80` instruction.
 Then, depending on what is in the registers, [something will happen](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/).
 Here are two examples: